-Ficus, the botanical names are fi:kas and faikas there are 850 varieties in this genus comprising of shrubs, epiphytes, woody trees, vines and hemiepiphytes.
+Ficus, the botanical names are fi:kas and faikas there are 850 varieties in this genus comprising of shrubs, epiphytes, woody trees, vines, and hemiepiphytes.
 All these belong to the Moraceae family.
-Of these the permanent plants called popular ficus is from the genus of figs. The importance of these plants is, they are used for ornamentation, as food and also religious signs.
+Of these, the permanent plant called popular ficus is from the genus of figs. The importance of these plants is, they are used for ornamentation, as food, and also for religious signs.
 The ficus religiosa is the most popular Bodhi tree, under which Buddha attained enlightenment.
-The Ficus trees are frequently used for landscaping in their original habitats, their buttress roots hang down, its crown is splendid.
-In houses ficus exhibit their beauty, when they are used for decorative purposes; their leaves are luxuriant throughout the year.
+The Ficus trees are frequently used for landscaping in their original habitats, their buttress roots hang down, their crown is splendid.
+In houses ficus exhibit their beauty when they are used for decorative purposes; their leaves are luxuriant throughout the year.

 We often find these Ficus trees at offices and in homes, particularly because, they have the appearance of a perfect tree, having only one trunk with leaves spread wide out giving shade.
 Even though hey are so popular, ficus plants are choosy.

 The Ficus trees, Vines and shrubs grow in the tropics and are endemic to ecological niches, with a majority of them evergreen.
 However, certain deciduous varieties and are widespread in areas beyond the tropical regions, and grow in elevated mountainous regions.
 The uniqueness of the fig variety is their distinguished and characteristic pollination pattern, uses the inflorescence to induce a variety of wasps originating from the group “Agaonidae” for pollination.